Log Insights: Install on Heroku Postgres

 So in this case we would use

 TESTAPP_URL as our alias, and then we would add the log drain

-First you can verify whether the log drain data is coming by looking at the router logs like this:
+First you can verify whether the log drain data is coming by looking at the router logs of the collector app:

 2018-05-20T21:20:40.993026+00:00 heroku[router]: at=info method=POST path="/logs/TESTAPP_URL" host=testapp-pganalyze-collector.herokuapp.com request_id=564088b7-05a9-4def-8aa0-3861b25f9334 fwd="22.214.171.124" dyno=web.1 connect=0ms service=0ms status=200 bytes=135 protocol=https

-If the collector was able to match the log data to the correct database, you will see a log line like this:
+If the collector was able to match the log data to the correct database, you will see a log line like this after about a minute:

 2018-05-20T21:22:19.854980+00:00 app[web.1]: I [TESTAPP_URL] Submitted compact logs snapshot successfully